netscaler/terraform-provider-citrixblx/DOCUMENTATION.md

         password = "DummyPassword"
 }
 ```
-**Step-4** : Once the provider.tf and resources.tf is edited and saved with the desired values in the simple-blx-shared folder, you are good to run terraform and configure ADC.Initialize the terraform by running `terraform-init` inside the simple_server folder as follow:
+**Step-4** : Once the provider.tf and resources.tf is edited and saved with the desired values in the simple-blx-shared folder, you are good to run terraform and configure ADC.Initialize the terraform by running `terraform-init` inside the simple-blx-shared folder as follow:
 ```
 terraform-provider-citrixblx/examples/simple-blx-shared$ terraform init
 ```